In this article, we will look at how to install PostgreSQL and the pgAdmin4 panel in a Docker container using docker-compose.

-Let's install Docker.
+Let's install Docker

 apt update

-Install the necessary packages and add a new repository:
+We will install the necessary packages and add a new repository:

 apt update